Creating Scriptless Functional Tests

 How to Define Scenario Steps

-You create scenario steps out of Actions, Objects, and Parameter Values.
+You create scenario steps out of Actions, Objects, and parameter values.

-The Taurus Actions are a predefined set, you cannot create new Actions.
+The Taurus Actions are a predefined set.
+You cannot create new Actions.
 Available Actions include assertions, clicking buttons, selecting dropdown items, entering text, pausing, submitting a form, opening URLs, and many more.

 For each scenario step, you can define a name, an Action, an Object, and values.
-The following example shows a test step that selects a flight departure time of 10:00 o'clock from a menu object.
+The following example shows a test step that selects a flight departure time of 10:00 AM from a menu object.

 In a test step such as clicking a button, or typing text into a form field, an Action is applied to an Object.
 Use the Object menu to search the project for existing Objects or to record new Objects, such as buttons.